Goronyosaurus: Skull

 Most of the skull of Goronyosaurus is preserved in the material, although it is heavily crushed and distorted.
 Overall the skull is long and narrow compared to other mosasaurids, with an estimated complete length of 71 cm and a width of only 11.2 cm.
 Its skull length to skull width ratio (6.31:1) is most similar to Tylosaurus nepaeolicus (6.18:1) among other mosasaurs, followed by Plesiotylosaurus (5.64:1) and Tylosaurus proriger (5.3:1).

 The snout bones of the premaxilla, maxilla and nasals are distorted and flattened laterally.
 The premaxilae bear strong teeth, with the anterior most tooth being placed directly behind the beginning of the snout.
 Large nerve foramina are placed close to the dorsal surface of the paired premaxilae.
 The maxillae bones are unusual for mosasaurids, as they bear teeth which extend posterior to the front of the orbit.
 It is uncertain exactly how many teeth there were in the maxilla due to breakage, but there is probably around eleven.
-The nasal bones which project between the external nares are very robust.
+The narial bar, the combined rear processes of the premaxillae which project between the external nares, is very robust.
 They are approximately the same width for the entire length, and have a rugged surface, similar to tylosaurines.
 The nasal openings themselves are relatively small and posterior in Goronyosaurus.

 Discussions of the jugal bone were presented significantly in Soliar (1988), due to the supposed morphology that was completely unlike any in known mosasaurs.
 Azzaroli et al. (1972) proposed that Goronyosaurus has an extremely long and tall jugal, which directly contrasts with the thin slender bones of other lepidosaurs.
 The functional implications proposed by Azzaroli were disregarded by Soliar in 1988, due to there being no precedent for such a mechanical adaptation.
 The identity of the jugals was doubted by Halstead & Middleton (1982), and Soliar (1988) instead proposed that the "jugal" of Azzaroli et al. was instead a taphonomic combination of the jugal and coronoid process of the mandible.
 As such, the true jugal would be only around 19 mm thick across a majority of its structure, similar in anatomy to Liodon.